 - Author’s own conclusion based on research from Giving USA and research done for Independent Sector.

-- See, for example, Indiana University Lilly Family School of Philanthropy, Charitable Giving and Tax Incentives; see also all sources in note 13.
+- See, for example, Indiana University Lilly Family School of Philanthropy at IUPUI, Charitable Giving and Tax Incentives; see also all sources in note 13.

 - “What are itemized deductions and who claims them?”